Detecting handedness of spatially oriented molecules by Coulomb explosion imaging

 The degree of 3D alignment is characterized by $\expectation{\cos^2\theta_{p,Z_\text{L}}}=0.84$ and $\expectation{\cos^2\theta_{q,X_\text{L}}}=0.76$ for $T=0$~K. For a finite initial temperature of $T=0.2$~K we obtained $\expectation{\cos^2\theta_{p,Z_\text{L}}}=0.64$ and $\expectation{\cos^2\theta_{q,X_\text{L}}}=0.50$.

-The distributions of the methyl-group fragments of camphor in the $YZ$ detector plane were simulated as the probability density distributions of the corresponding carbon atoms.
-These were obtained as a normalized sum of contributions from the three individual methyl-group carbon atoms with equal weights.
+The distributions of the methyl-group fragments of camphor in the $YZ$ detector plane were simulated by computing the probability density distributions of the corresponding carbon atoms using the rotational wavepackets at the peak of the laser pulse.
+The total distribution was modelled as a normalized sum of contributions from the three individual methyl-group carbon atoms with equal weights.
 As the recoil axes, we chose vectors along the molecular bonds connecting the carbon atoms in the methyl groups with the backbone of the molecule.
-To account for non-axial recoil, the calculated probability density distributions were convoluted with a Gaussian function with a full-width at half maximum (FWHM) of \degree{30}, which is near typical experimental values~\cite{Christensen:PRA94:023410}.
+To account for non-axial recoil, the calculated probability density distributions of the methyl-group carbon atoms were convoluted with a Gaussian function of a solid angle representing angular displacement from the recoil vector.
+The full-width at half maximum (FWHM) parameter of the Gaussian function was chosen at \degree{30}, which is near typical experimental values~\cite{Christensen:PRA94:023410}.

 \autoref[a]{fig:PDF=0} shows the calculated 2D projections of the probability density distributions for the carbon atoms in the methyl groups of $R$ and $S$ camphor for different $\beta$ angles and an initial rotational temperature of $T=0$~K. As expected, for $\beta=0,\degree{90}$, the 2D projections are symmetric with respect to inversion of $Y$ and $Z$ axes.
 Thus, their averages for the four orientation look identical for the different enantiomers.
 The 2D density projections become asymmetric with respect to inversion of the $Y$ axis for intermediate values of the $\beta$ angle.
 In \autoref[a]{fig:PDF=0} the results are shown for $\beta=30^\circ$ and $60^\circ$.
 For different enantiomers the distributions are exact mirror images of each other in the $YZ$ plane.
 For racemic mixtures, the 2D density, and consequently the momentum projections of the methyl-group fragments, will be symmetric to inversion of the $Y$ axis, and the presence of an asymmetry between the left and right halfs of the detector will thus indicate the \ee.